Law Offices of Michael S. Lamonsoff seeks answers on behalf of victims of Monday’s Halifax Train Crash

-The Law Offices of Michael S. Lamonsoff once again has been retained by victims of a tragic train accident.
+The train accident attorneys of The Law Offices of Michael S. Lamonsoff once again has been retained by victims of a tragic train accident.
 On Monday, March 9, 2015, an Amtrak train en route from Raleigh, North Carolina to New York crashed into the trailer of a 127-ton trailer stuck on the rails.
 Of the 213 passengers on the train, over 50 are reported injured, including the train’s conductor.
 This news follows two recent deadly crashes in New York and California, costing the lives of 7 passengers and injuring 30.

 Every Amtrak intersection is papered with emergency contact information for CSX, intended to prevent dangerous situations.
 These large-print displays of a toll-free emergency hotline urge onlookers to call if obvious danger is present, including the example, “if a vehicle is stuck on the tracks.”
 Officials have not provided any indication that an emergency call was placed to CSX prior to the Halifax train crash on Monday.